KaiBLI/IO-Modem/README.md

 # NOTICE
 This was forked by KaiBLI with the intention of adding inbound calling support.
 This support is not currently present nor tested.
-Which this changes, this notice will be updated.
+When this changes, this notice will be updated.

 # IO-Modem
 Connect to dialup modems over VoIP using SIP, no modem hardware required.